flippant/parse/README.md

 `//parse reset`
 Resets the currently stored data.

-`//parse report [stat] [chatmode]`
+`//parse report [stat] [chatmode]` Reports stat to party.
-Reports stat to party.
 If [stat] not provided, will report damage.
-If [chatmode] not provided, will print to personal chatlog.
 Valid stats include, but aren't limited to:
 * damage (% reported is player's portion of total damage)
 * melee | ranged (% reported is hit rate)
 * crit | r_crit